PeterBourgonje/discourse_segmentation/README.md

 For ``randomforest.py``, for the languages supported by the Stanford LexicalizedParser (German, English, French, Spanish and Chinese), this parser is used to extract features based on the (constituency) tree.
 Download the parser here: https://nlp.stanford.edu/software/lex-parser.shtml#Download
 Then specify the paths accordingly in the config.ini file (the stanfordParser, stanfordModels and path properties) and make sure java (8) is installed.
+Note that obtaining the parse trees can take a while (up to several hours).
+For the non-proprietary corpora in the shared task, the parse trees for all sentences are stored in the picklejar folder and read from there, speeding up the process considerably.

 For ``lstm.py``, pre-trained embeddings are used.
 They can be downloaded from here: https://fasttext.cc/docs/en/crawl-vectors.html (the .vec files, i.e. cc.de.300.vec for German).
 Then specify the paths according in the config.ini file (the embeddings section).